Home Compare HEIA.AS vs HEIO.AS

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-Profitability remains the main source of distance in the comparison.
-Heineken Holding N.V. leads by 17 points on the overall comparison score.
+The comparison is mainly decided in profitability, with the rest of the profile carrying less weight.
+Heineken Holding N.V. leads by 12 points on the overall comparison score.

 INDUSTRY COMPARISON